 or by email to [email protected]

-For Freedom of Information (FOI) requests, we must tell you whether we hold the information, and must normally supply it within 20 working days, in the format requested if possible.
+For Freedom of Information (FOI) requests, we must inform you whether we hold the information stipulated in your request.
+Upon receipt of your request, it shall be processed by The Assurance Team and responded to within 20 working days in most cases.

-There are some circumstances in which Stockport Homes do not need to provide the information.
-Examples of this include if someone is requesting their own personal information (this is a subject access request under the Data Protection Act 1998, see above), or if another exemption applies.
+There are some circumstances in which Stockport Homes does not need to provide the information.
+Examples of this include if someone is requesting their own personal information (this is a Subject Access Request under the Data Protection Act 2018, see above), or if another exemption applies.
 There may also be occasions when we cannot confirm or deny whether information requested is held by the organisation.
 We will always explain the reasons for this in writing to you.

-Generally we have to provide anything which is asked for, providing it does not breach the Data Protection Act, does not cost an excessive amount to provide and the public interest in disclosing it outweighs the public interest in withholding it.
+We will release the information requested, providing it does not breach the Data Protection Act 2018, does not cost an excessive amount to provide and the public interest in disclosing it outweighs the public interest in withholding it.

 It will help us to provide the information you have asked for if you can be as specific and as detailed as possible when submitting your request.
 This may include providing an indication of where the data may be held.

-For more information about Data Protection or Freedom of Information issues, please contact the Assurance Team on 0161 474 3577 or email firstname.lastname@example.org
+For more information regarding Data Protection or Freedom of Information, please contact the Assurance Team on 0161 474 0069 or email [email protected]